syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 Add the <input> element within the appview container and initialize its data-role attribute with ejmDatePicker widget name and then further define its other properties prefixed with the keyword data-ej as shown here.

-> Note: The meta tag also has been added to render the application based on the device dimensions.
+N> The meta tag also has been added to render the application based on the device dimensions.

 {% highlight html %}